Population Estimates for Missouri and Across the U.S.

 - Access the Curmoests.xlsx Excel spreadsheet with the latest available population estimates for Missouri counties and places (incorporated cities).
 Last updated 6/19/2019 with state, county and place estimates through July 1, 2018.
 You can also get earlier versions of this spreadsheet with post-2000 estimates for the previous decade in the popests data directory.

-- Run the MCDC's Population estimates by age web application to dynamically generate estimates by age, race, sex, and hispanic origin for U.S. states and counties, for years 1990 to 2017 (or later).
+- Run the MCDC's Population estimates by age web application to dynamically generate estimates by age, race, sex, and hispanic origin for U.S. states and counties, for years 1990 to present.

 - Access various reports based on data in the popests data directory.
 This page provides links to both the reports and to the underlying datasets used to generate them.

 - Population trends is a dynamic web application that can generate customized trends reports at the state or county level for various time periods.
 Change and Percent Change values, both total and annualized are shown to facilitate comparisons over time.
 You get to choose the geography (states and/or counties for the entire U.S.), time periods (intervals such as 1990-2000, 2000-2010 and 2010-2013), and demographic categories, based on age, race and ethnicity.
-This application uses the detailed estimates from NCHS so the latest available data are currently for 2016 (as released in June, 2017).
+This application uses the detailed estimates from NCHS.
 Race categories used are the four "bridged" values.

-- Generate a brief report with bar chart showing annual population change for any US county from 2000 to 2017 (or most recently available year) using the MCDC's annual state and county population trends web application.
+- Generate a brief report with bar chart showing annual population change for any US county from 2000 to the most recently available year using the MCDC's annual state and county population trends web application.

-- Access state and county level population estimates with components of change, 2010-2018 (or most recent year of estimates), for the entire U.S. in our data archive using the Uexplore/Dexter application.
-The datasets are in the popests data directory, most easily accessed via the datasets directory page.
+- Access state and county level population estimates with components of change, 2010 through most recent year of estimates, for the entire U.S. in our data archive using the Uexplore/Dexter application.
+The datasets are in the popests data directory.
 The four most pertinent data sets are mocom18, uscom18, mocomrgrns18 and uscomcbsas18.
 The first two consist of state- and county-level summaries, while the latter two are the result of our aggregating the data to get metro area and other county-based region summaries.

 - The Applied Population Lab at the University of Wisconsin-Madison provides dynamic access to six decades of age-specific net migration data for all counties in the U.S. as well as ten years of estimates by age, race, and sex.